 The most common symptom of ringworm is itchy patches on the scalp.
 Sections of hair may break off near the scalp, leaving scaly, red areas or bald spots.
 You may see black dots where the hair has broken off.
-Left untreated, these areas gradually grow and spread.
+Left untreated, these areas can gradually grow and spread.